syncrosim/pysyncrosim/docs/quickstart.rst

 Create a New Scenario
 ^^^^^^^^^^^^^^^^^^^^^
-Finally, each SyncroSim Project contains one or more `Scenarios`_, each represented by an instance of class Scenario in ``pysyncrosim``.
+Finally, each SyncroSim project contains one or more `scenarios`_, each represented by an instance of class scenario in ``pysyncrosim``.

     .. _Scenarios: https://docs.syncrosim.com/how_to_guides/library_overview.html

 Scenarios store the specific inputs and outputs associated with each Transformer in SyncroSim.
 SyncroSim models can be broken down into one or more of these Transformers.
 Each Transformer essentially runs a series of calculations on the input data to transform it into the output data.
 Scenarios can contain multiple Transformers connected by a series of Pipelines, such that the output of one Transformer becomes the input of the next.

-Each Scenario can be identified by its unique ``scenario_id``.
-The :meth:`~pysyncrosim.library.Library.scenarios()` method of class Library or class Project is used to both create and retrieve Scenarios.
-Note that if using the Library class to generate a new Scenario, you must specify the Project to which the new Scenario belongs if there is more than one Project in the Library.
+Each scenario can be identified by its unique ``scenario_id``.
+The :meth:`~pysyncrosim.library.Library.scenarios()` method of class library or class project is used to both create and retrieve scenarios.
+Note that if using the library class to generate a new scenario, you must specify the project to which the new scenario belongs if there is more than one project in the library.

 .. code-block:: pycon

-    # Create a new Scenario using the Library class instance
+    # Create a new scenario using the library class instance
     >>> my_scenario = my_library.scenarios(name = "My First Scenario")

-    # Open the newly-created Scenario using the Project class instance
+    # Open the newly-created scenario using the project class instance
     >>> my_scenario = my_project.scenarios(name = "My First Scenario")

-    # Check Scenario information
+    # Check scenario information
     >>> my_scenario.info
                  Property                  Value
     0          ScenarioId                      1